What is a Learning Management System (and what kind of LMS do I need)?

 Open source Learning Management Systems

 Open source LMS platforms are free to download and fully customisable.
 This is like owning the bare structure of a house for free.
 You have the freedom to knock through the walls and change it as much as you want.
-However as with a house, you will need the right digital architects and builders to carry this out properly, which takes a significant investment of time and money.
+However as with a house, you will need the right architects and builders to carry this out properly, which takes a significant investment of time and money.

 Flexible self-hosted Learning Management Systems – the best of both worlds?

-A good midway point between these two options is a flexible self-hosted LMS, which uses a ready made structure like a SaaS LMS, but also allows bespoke customisation like an open source platform.
+A good midway point between these options is a flexible self-hosted LMS, which uses a ready made structure like a SaaS LMS, but also allows bespoke customisation like an open source platform.
 Creating the LMS from an existing model makes the process faster and cheaper than a completely custom solution, and offers as much flexibility to customise the platform for your own training needs.
-The figurative house comes with ongoing maintenance and is quickly ready for your learning to live in, but your vendor will make as many changes to it as you need.
+This figurative house comes with ongoing maintenance and is quickly ready for your learning to live in, but your vendor will make as many changes to it as you need.

 Creating the LMS from an existing model makes the process faster and cheaper than a completely custom solution